zhehaowang/zhehao.me/essays/addressing-self.md

 It is not due to their lack of endeavors (the cases usually suggest quite the opposite), but simply a factor of luck.

 To such fortune and those who participated in weaving it we show gratitude.
-And to cherish these that we arguably aren't worthy of, we work and learn hard, and pay it forward.
+And to cherish these that we arguably are not worthy of, we work and learn hard, and pay it forward.

 Do not ridicule, or easily discredit others: it could be just a difference in habits, belief, temperament and priorities.
 Most in life are burdened with their own struggles, be it career, health, relationships and many others.